AP-CSA-JAVA/CSA_JAVA-Course/Chapter_1/Unit2.md

     }
   Child(String n, Integer a){ //constructor with parameters
     this.name=n;
-    this.age=a; //'this' is an instance of the variable }
+    this.age=a; //'this' is a Java keyword and refers to a specific instance of the variable }
    public void running(){
      System.out.println("I am running!");